Ojasvi-Poonia/OPAM/README.md

 # OPAM - Expense Prediction System

-A comprehensive AI-powered expense prediction and analysis platform using ensemble machine learning for financial forecasting and management.
+A comprehensive AI-powered expense prediction and analysis platform using ensemble machine learning for financial forecasting and Management.

 ## Overview